Rigging Trolling Lures

 Read more about choosing the best type of wire for trolling leaders...

-Unless you're using a mono or fluorocarbon leader of not more than 100lb breaking strain, knots aren't going to work.
+Unless you're using a mono or fluorocarbon leader of less than 50lb breaking strain, connecting the leader to the hook with a knot isn't going to work.

 More expense - you'll need a crimping kit for rigging trolling lures with anything other than single-strand wire.